 Elimination of Botrytis or other rot-affected fruit is one way to avoid the occurrence of this problem, however this is obviously not possible for winemakers producing Botrytis-style wines.
 If mucic acid concentration is suspected to be high, calcium carbonate can be added to the wines before bottling, to precipitate out the mucic acid.
 In addition, reducing sources of calcium in wines is generally a good idea, and will help prevent calcium tartrate as well as calcium mucate problems after bottling.

 Calcium mucate deposits can be identified using IR spectroscopy.

 Quercetin dihydrate is one of the flavonol compounds which are natural components of grape skins and leaves.
 Flavonol deposits in wine are relatively rare, but some modern viticultural practices such as increased sun exposure of fruit and machine harvesting can contribute to elevated levels of these compounds in wine (Ziemelis 1982).
-Quercetin glycosides are extracted from thegrape skins during fermentation.
+Quercetin glycosides are extracted from the grape skins during fermentation.
 The quercetin glycosides then hydrolyse in the acidic wine conditions to release the free quercetin.
-The quercetin may then crystallise, incorporating somewater molecules in the process and form a deposit.
-We do not know of any predictive tests.
+The quercetin may then crystallise, incorporating some water molecules in the process and form a deposit.
+The AWRI is not aware of any predictive tests for quercetin deposits.

-Ziemelis, G. Flavonol haze-a new form of wine instability arising from technological change.
-Clarke, J. ed.
-The Institute of Brewing (Australia and New Zealand section): proceedings of theseventeenth convention; 7-12 March 1982; Perth, WA.
-Sydney, NSW: The Institute of Brewing (Australia and New Zealand section); 1982: 75-76.
+Ziemelis, G. 1982.
+Flavonol haze – a new form of wine instability arising from technological change.
+Clarke, J. (ed.)
+The Institute of Brewing (Australia and New Zealand section): proceedings of the seventeenth convention; 7-12 March 1982; Perth, WA.
+Sydney, NSW.
+The Institute of Brewing (Australia and New Zealand section): 75-76.